Bioscientists using human brain cells

 An international team, led by Johns Hopkins University in Baltimore, published in the journal Frontiers in Science on Tuesday a detailed road map to what they call "organ-like intelligence".

-The “hardware” will include arrays of brain organoids (miniature three-dimensional neural structures to be grown from human stem cells) connected to sensors and output devices, all trained with machine learning, big data and other techniques.
+The “hardware” will include arrays of brain organoids (miniature three-dimensional neural structures to be grown from human stem cells) connected to sensors and output devices, all trained with machine learning, and other techniques.

 "I expect an intelligent dynamic system based on synthetic biology, but not limited by the many functions that a brain has to serve in an organism," said Professor Thomas Hartung of Johns Hopkins, who has assembled a community of 40 scientists to develop the new technology.